mxstbr/mxstbr.github.io/_posts/2016-12-02-inline-styles-vs-css-in-js.md

 tags: styling react inline css-in-js
 ---

-With the emergence and popularity of libraries like Radium, JSS, Aphrodite and `styled-components`, everybody has been talking about styles in JavaScript.
+With the emergence and popularity of libraries like Radium, JSS, Aphrodite and `styled-components`, everybody has been talking about writing styles in JavaScript.
 What many people don't realise is that there's a difference between what's called "inline styles" and what's called "CSS-in-JS".

-Putting your styles into JavaScript ≠ putting your styles into JavaScript!
+Writing your styles into JavaScript ≠ writing inline styles!

 ## Inline styles

 As the name might suggest, "inline styles" attach your styles inline to the actual DOM nodes.
-This is possible with natively with React, or you can enhance your inline styles with a library like [Radium](https://github.com/FormidableLabs/radium).
+This works natively with React by using the `style` prop, or you can use a library like [Radium](https://github.com/FormidableLabs/radium).

 This is what using inline styles looks like: